Bert Shankland

 Beyond racing, Shankland advanced within Tanganyika Motors, eventually becoming its Managing Director.
 He retired from the company in 1987.

 After retirement, Shankland returned to Scotland, where he lived until his death.
 He died in Glasgow on 26 January 2012, aged 79, after a long illness.
 He was buried in Perth, Scotland.

-He was survived by his wife, Margaret, and two sons, Scots and Neil.
+He was survived by his wife, Margaret, and two sons, Scott and Neil.